Coronavirus: Berlin's first curfew in 70 years kicks in | DW | 10.10.2020

 "But now it's time to escape the danger zone," Johann says, waving to the groups of 20-somethings cracking open their last-minute kiosk purchases on the sidewalk.
 "Look at them all getting closer together.
 Something tells me they're not going to take the curfew so seriously."

-Under the rules of the new curfew allow no more than five people or a larger group from only two households to meet after hours.
+Under the rules of the new curfew, the number of people allowed to meet outside after hours will be limited to five, or to members of two households.

-Among the people huddled in front of the neon-lit shop fronts, is 25-year-old Eilen and 34-year-old Dominik.
+Among the people huddled in front of the neon-lit storefronts is 25-year-old Eilen and 34-year-old Dominik.

 "It's all a massive mistake," says Eilen.
 "At the end of the week, we just want to go and party.
 But, yet again, Berlin's club scene is being targeted — when, actually, I've been in a club recently and people were wearing masks much more than in restaurants."